serloaiza/github-slideshow/_posts/0000-01-02-serloaiza.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "This is an awesome slide!"
 ---
 This is my own slide modified by serloaiza
 Use the left arrow to go back!